mccright/emerg-call-data-database/Explore_the_data-w-SQL.md

     enroute_time_in_seconds INTEGER NOT NULL,
     arrive_time TEXT NOT NULL,
     arrive_time_in_seconds INTEGER NOT NULL,
+    response_time_in_seconds INTEGER NOT NULL,
+    response_time TEXT NOT NULL,
     time_in_service TEXT NOT NULL,
     time_in_service_in_seconds INTEGER NOT NULL);
     '''